UgoMouze/IAPlanning/README.md

  ***Meaning***
 *What is the meaning of each of the three lines between `[` and `]` in `blocksworld.txt`?*

-The three lines between brackets are representing the set of states that are needed to perform the operation.
+The three lines between brackets are representing the set of states that are `needed to perform the operation`.
-Then there are the states that are changed during the operation.
+Then there are the `states that are updated` after the operation.
-Finally it is represented the states that are removed from the set of current actions after the action is performed.
+Finally it is represented the `states that are removed` from the set of current actions after the action is performed.

 ---
 ***Execution***
 *Is the plan produced in [output.pln](https://github.com/UgoMouze/IAPlanning/blob/main/output/output.pln) correct?*

-The plan given is correct to give the wanted state.
+The plan given is correct since it gives the demanded state.
 Indeed, by using the operator `Pickup(a1)`, the state `Holding(a1)` is permitting the action `Stack(a1, b1)` that will make the state `On(a1, b1)`.

 -------

 *What is the depth of the plan?*

-The number of objects in the file is 2, so the depth of the plan 2.
+The number of objects in the file is 2, so the `depth of the plan 2`.

 ---
 ***Interpretation***
 Open and interpret the graphplan trace presented in [output.gp](https://github.com/UgoMouze/IAPlanning/blob/main/output/output.gp)
 *What is the `proposition` layer?*

-The proposition layer is stating the different states that are in the moment the layer has been stated.
+The proposition layer is stating the `different states` that are in the moment the layer has been stated.

 ---
 *What is the `action` layer?*

-The action layer enumerates the different actions that can be operated after the proposition layer.
+The action layer enumerates the `different actions` that can be operated after the proposition layer.

 ---
 *What are the `Mutex expressions` that are written?*

-The Mutex expressions are listing the propositions/actions that are not possible with the one expressed before.
+The Mutex expressions are listing the propositions/actions that are `not compatible` with the one expressed before.

 ---
 *What does the `noop` term that appears in some expressions mean?
 Why do we need it?*

-The noop term signifies there are no action made to change the proposition after the `noop`.
-We need this expression for backtracking purposes.
+The noop term signifies there are `no action made to change` the proposition after the `noop`.
+We need this expression for `backtracking` purposes.

 ---
 *Is the `number of Action Layers` consistent with the depth of the plan?
 Is it always the case?*

-The number of action layers are consistent with the depth of the plan in our case.
+The number of action layers are consistent with the depth of the plan `in our case`.
 If we had used a different method, for example using A*, it could have been different to find the optimal solution.

 ---
 *Why do we have only the operator `Pickup` in the first Action Layer?*

-As the operator `Pickup` is the only one that can be operated within the scope of the first proposition layer, it is the only one that appears in the first action layer.
+As the operator `Pickup` is the only one that `can be operated` within the scope of the first proposition layer, it is the only one that appears in the first action layer.

 ---
 *Why do we have a Mutex relation between `noopClear(a1)` and `Pickup(a1)` in the first Action Layer?
 Why the other Mutex?*